Would you like to find out how your church can save energy? And get a grant to take action?

 When you receive your audit report, you will also receive a very simple grant application form, which you can use to apply for up to £150 to fund implementation of the audit’s recommendations.
 This form will be sent to TOE and evaluated by the partners in the programme.
 Please apply before you undertake work, as the fund will not be available for work undertaken before approval has been granted.
 Payment will be on production of receipts for the work/materials involved.
 We aim to make this process as simple as possible – the aim is to support churches in taking the first steps along the road.

-If you are looking to implement recommendations that would have higher costs, TOE will be able to provide advice on grant funding.
+If you are looking to implement recommendations that would have higher costs, we are working to be able to provide advice on grant funding.
 There will also be advice on this contained in the audit report.

 Church Energy Audit Grant Scheme with TOE2 and Sustain (2014)